rszczypka/swd-p2-transportation/README.md

 ## Getting started

-1. Clone this repo using `git clone https://github.com/mxstbr/react-boilerplate.git`.
+1. Clone this repo using `git clone https://github.com/rszczypka/swd-p2-transportation.git`.

-2. Delete the existing git repository by running `rm -rf .git`.

-3. Initialize a new git repository with `git init`, `git add .` and `git commit -m "Initial commit"`.

-4. Run `npm install` to install the dependencies.
+2. Run `npm install` to install the dependencies.

-5. Run `npm start` to start the local web server.
+3. Run `npm start` to start the local web server.

-6. Go to `http://localhost:3000` and you should see the app running!
+4. Go to `http://localhost:3000` and you should see the app running!

 ## Building & Deploying